rmpgjoe/studiodev/README.md

 This should hopefully be the easy part.
 Make sure you have the docker ijdeploy environment up and running.
 On the launch bar in IntelliJ, select studio in the drop down and click the Run arrow or Debug bug.

+The first time you do this, the Studio runConfiguration may not have found your tomcat install in ~/.reachengine/tomcat/apache-tomcat-7.0.73.
+If you have trouble finding it due to the hidden directory, use Shift-Cmd-G in find to get you into the ~/.reachengine folder.

 When making changes to your running environment, you can "Update" to deploy updated resources and classes without restarting the machine.

 ## Troubleshooting